ATLANTA -- Out of the corner of his eye, North Carolina senior Justin Watts saw someone doing jumping jacks under the basket.

 “He’s taller than me, so I just tried to use my quickness to stay in front of him,’’ Watts said.

 That became key with 8:35 left, when Watts slid in front of Leslie to draw Leslie’s fourth foul (the second of three infractions for which the Wolfpack sophomore was called in a 91-second span, resulting in his fouling out).
-It was another whistle that had Wolfpack fans screaming furiously.
+It was another whistle that had Wolfpack fans screaming in fury.

 “In terms of calls, I think the final [tally] was something like 23-19, so you can’t really complain that was lopsided,’’ Barnes (16 points), who drew the fifth foul on Leslie (22 points), said.
 “They were calling it pretty tight, but for good reason -- you don’t want to let UNC-NC State get out of hand.”